 Working With Partners/Vendors

-For reliable energy delivery, it is unrealistic to assume that energy delivery systems should be isolated or immune from compromise—cybersecurity preparedness is a must.
+For reliable energy delivery, it is unrealistic to assume energy delivery systems should be isolated or immune from compromise— cybersecurity preparedness is a must.
 For that, an incredible amount of due diligence is required for choosing the right partners to implement the systems we use.
 Vendor compliance for cybersecurity is required for securing systems, customer data, and employee data.

 Tectonic shifts in IT are rocking the utility arena, giving new businesses an opportunity to enter the power industry.
 There are fresh challenges in serving customers, but the key is to never underestimate your business acumen.
 Learn to serve better by working in different parts of the actual business, doing it yourself and working for the actual business you service.
 This will put you in position for long-term success.